top of page

 "To be located immediately adjacent to but outside of the freight rail right-of-way would require that TCR construct a barrier wall between the freight rail tracks and the high-speed rail tracks for safety purposes.
 This is to prevent derailment of one service from colliding with the other service.
 The cost of an approximately 240-mile barrier wall exceeds TCR’s purpose in that the Project would not be economically viable."

-There is not much news about the railroads here except the not-infrequent grade crossing accidents and notable massive derailments - and the failure of Texas Central to include an appropriate string of cities and towns in their plans is a symptom of their SNAFU-influenced and thus myopic view of American railroading.
-It is elitist, inasmuch as the nascent railroad entrepreneurs, tired of the daily grind of getting to the airport, would expect an "uninterrupted" non-stop ride to Houston which would be a fatal misapplication of the passenger rail mode; and it is un-American, in that inclusion of these cities and towns is mandatory - not just because it's right, but because it is a requirement that is essential to generating the necessary passenger draw.
+There is not much news about the railroads here except the not-infrequent grade crossing accidents and notable massive derailments - and the failure of Texas Central to include an appropriate string of cities and towns in their plans is a symptom of their SNAFU-influenced and myopic view of American Railroading.
+It is elitist inasmuch as the nascent railroad entrepreneurs, tired of the daily grind of getting to the airport, would expect an "uninterrupted" non-stop ride to Houston - which would be a fatal misapplication of the passenger rail mode - and it is un-American, in that inclusion of these cities and towns is mandatory - not just because it's right, but because it is a requirement essential to generating the necessary passenger draw.

 ALTERNATE PROPOSAL

-DALLAS-HOUSTON HIGH SPEED LINE USING BNSF AND UP RIGHT-OF-WAY CONNECTED BY TUNNELS AT CORSICANA AND HOUSTON
+DALLAS-HOUSTON HIGH SPEED LINE USING BNSF AND UP RIGHT-OF-WAY WITH TUNNELS AT CORSICANA AND HOUSTON

-Certain of the express stops shown might be substituted through skip-a-stop service at various scheduled times.
-Thus, a stop at Palmer rather than Ferris; North Zulch rather than Normangee; and Tomball or Rosslyn Road rather than Willowbrook.
-The College Station High Speed Connection (red) would require 46 miles of very-low-density right-of-way for its new-build alignments, with the last 4.6 miles in College Station running along existing UP right-of-way having room for four tracks.
-This would need to be upgraded for grade separation.
+Certain of the stops, shown and otherwise, might be substituted through skip-a-stop service at various scheduled times.
+Thus, a stop at Palmer rather than Ferris; North Zulch rather than Normangee; and Magnolia or Rosslyn Road rather than Willowbrook.
+The College Station High Speed Connection (red) would require 46 miles of very-low-density right-of-way for its new-build alignments, with the last 4.6 miles in College Station running along existing UP right-of-way having room for four tracks, which would need to be upgraded for grade separation.
 There is a total of twenty-six stations contemplated along the 230-mile alignment between Dallas and Houston excluding the two terminals.

-Between Ft.
-Worth and Dallas, five new stations are contemplated along the 31.4-mile UP right-of-way.
-An extensive and expensive upgrade would eliminate all 29 grade crossings including the double-track diamond at Ft.
-Worth.
-Such an upgrade has probably been seriously considered, since any new route would involve still more numerous and insurmountable conflicts - besides claiming precious space where it's not necessary.
-Lateral straightening does not appear likely owing to the built-up nature of the area, but with a minimum four tracks and complete grade separation the line could be made easily the quickest conveyance between the two downtowns, and with the five stops.
+Two new stations, Arlington and Grand Prairie, are contemplated between Fort Worth's Texas & Pacific Station and Dallas, along the 31.4-mile UP right-of-way.
+An extensive and expensive upgrade would eliminate many of the 29 grade crossings along the existing alignment, excepting some of those where the passenger tracks would run separately.
+Such an upgrade has probably been seriously considered, since a completely new route would involve still more numerous and insurmountable conflicts, claiming precious space.
+Lateral straightening does not appear likely owing to the built-up nature of the area, except where the passenger tracks would diverge.
+With a minimum four tracks and complete grade separation the line could be made easily the quickest conveyance between the two downtowns, and with the two, or three, stops.

-Regarding the Ft.
-Worth - Dallas segment: the post-war delay in removal of grade crossings has now become the status quo, and "light rail" lines having tracks in the middle of the street (a conscious misuse of the conventional rail mode in other than the most limited, temporary instances) is a ploy used to justify the freight carriers' negligence in failing to address appropriate modernization.
-So the end result of such an upgrade as Ft.
-Worth-to-Dallas would actually be nothing special, given proper regulation and compliance with generally accepted 20th Century intentions, leading to appropriate 21st Century norms.
-The freight carrier would benefit from the upgrade.
+Regarding the Fort Worth - Dallas segment: the post-war delay in removal of grade crossings has now become the status quo, and "light rail" lines having tracks in the middle of the street (a conscious misuse of the conventional rail mode in other than the most limited or temporary instances) is a ploy used to justify the freight carriers' negligence in failing to address appropriate modernization.
+The result is a lot of rail infrastructure with little potential for passenger draw.
+So the end result of such an upgrade as Fort Worth-to-Dallas would actually be nothing special, given proper regulation and compliance with generally accepted 20th Century intentions and standards, leading hopefully to appropriate 21st Century norms.
+The freight carrier would certainly benefit from the upgrade, and that is something Amtrak has been perennially loath to offer.

 FIRST NEW ALIGNMENT GOING SOUTH FROM DALLAS

-The first 4.3 miles in Dallas going south is designed for several tracks and largely grade separated as is.The main north-south line is entered before crossing the Trinity River and would need a minimum four-track upgrade with grade separation to accommodate the stops at Joppa, Hutchins and Wilmer.
+The first 4.3 miles in Dallas going south were designed for several tracks and are largely grade separated as is.The main north-south line is entered before crossing the Trinity River, and would need a minimum-four-track upgrade, with grade separation and additional trackage to accommodate the local stops at Joppa, Hutchins and Wilmer.
 The new alignment shown above (blue) has existed in the vast majority of its length before, almost exactly as shown, though with probably a single track.
 (The lines in the pictures generally represent two tracks.)
-The new shortcut alignment uses a former secondary alignment running about 120 feet to the east of the original SP line, seen also in Corsicana with one bridge still extant.
+The new shortcut alignment uses a former secondary route running generally about 120 feet to the east of the original SP line, seen also in Corsicana, with at least one bridge still extant.
 The name Goliad Circle is derived from a street name in the community, and a station there would serve as a bribe causing local values to soar.
+Most of the stations should be designed to be sped through with minimum disturbance to people on the platforms, through various well known means.
 There are no built conflicts in the area of the picture and little that would be considered intrusive.
 The southern end of the existing alignment (white) would be shifted slightly west to achieve a speedy and unintrusive reuniting of the two lines going south.

 MINIMAL CORSICANA CONNECTION

-At Ennis the existing line runs off in the wrong direction on an 7-mile tangent, and this state of other-than-optimal modern alignment obtains uninterrupted except for a jog west to reach Corsicana and back again - for the next 44 miles.
-It is surprising that no connection currently exists between the UP and BNSF lines at Corsicana because the route from Dallas (59.2 miles) is five miles longer than the one thus afforded, although the route through Waxahachie is probably faster currently, and has fewer grade crossings.
+At Ennis (off the picture to the left) the existing line runs off in the wrong direction on an 7-mile tangent, and this state of other-than-optimal modern alignment obtains uninterrupted except for a jog west to reach Corsicana, and back again - for the next 44 miles.
+It is surprising that no connection currently exists between the UP and BNSF lines at Corsicana, because the generally used route from Dallas (59.2 miles) is five miles longer than the one thus afforded, although the route through Waxahachie is probably faster currently, and has fewer grade crossings.
 The connection shown is three quarters of a mile long.
 The old connection once followed the route of high-tension wires visible below the connection shown in the picture.
-It was part of the western sub-alignment of the old SP line mentioned earlier, and would require some 3 miles of extension north to get a smooth connection to the existing line.
+It was part of the western sub-alignment of the old SP line mentioned earlier, and would require some 3 miles of extension north to get a smooth connection to the line crossing under at right.

 CORSICANA PASSENGER TUNNEL